Value-added tax in the United Kingdom: History

 In its 1997 general election manifesto, the Labour Party pledged to reduce VAT on domestic fuel and power to 5%.
 After gaining power, the new Labour Chancellor Gordon Brown announced in July 1997 that the lower rate of VAT on domestic fuel and power would be reduced from 8% to 5% with effect from 1 September 1997.
-In November 1997, Brown announced that the VAT on installation of energy saving materials would be reduced from 17.5% to 5% from 1 July 1998.
+In November 1997, Brown announced that the VAT on installation of energy-saving materials would be reduced from 17.5% to 5% from 1 July 1998.
 Brown subsequently reduced VAT from 17.5% to 5% on sanitary protection products (from 1 January 2001); children's car seats (from 1 April 2001); conversion and renovation of certain residential properties (from 12 May 2001); contraceptives (from 1 July 2006); and smoking cessation products (from 1 July 2007).

 In response to the late-2000s recession, Labour Chancellor Alistair Darling announced in November 2008 that the standard rate of VAT would be reduced from 17.5% to 15% with effect from 1 December 2008.
-In December 2009, Darling announced that the standard rate of VAT would return to 17.5% with effect from 1 January 2010.
+However, in December 2009, Darling announced that the standard rate of VAT would return to 17.5% with effect from 1 January 2010.

 In the run up to the 2010 general election there were reports that the Conservatives would raise VAT if they gained power.
 The party denied plans for such an increase, but refused to rule one out for the 2010 budget.
 Following the election in May 2010, the Conservatives formed a coalition government with the Liberal Democrats.
 In the 2010 budget, described by PM David Cameron as an "emergency budget", Chancellor George Osborne announced that the standard rate of VAT would increase from 17.5% to 20% with effect from 4 January 2011.

 Before the 2015 general election Labour claimed that the Conservatives would raise VAT to 22.5% if they were re-elected and Osborne reputedly refused to deny the claim.
 On 25 March 2015 Cameron pledged in the House of Commons that VAT would not be increased.

-Due to the coronavirus pandemic the UK government introduced zero VAT rating for personal protective equipment (PPE), which was in effect from 1 May to 31 October 2020.
+In response to the coronavirus pandemic the UK government introduced zero VAT rating for personal protective equipment (PPE), which was in effect from 1 May to 31 October 2020.

 In the March 2020 budget the government announced that it would move women's sanitary products into the zero-rated group, as pledged in the 2016 budget, from 1 January 2021, the first date possible after EU VAT law ceased to apply to the UK.